nishihatapalmer/TreeTable/README.md

 ### Software status
 This software is still in **alpha**.
 It may change unexpectedly at any time.
-The parts that are implemented seem to work OK, but we have no unit tests, and there are still some features unimplemented (e.g. editing cells).
+The parts that are implemented seem to work OK, but we have no unit tests.

 ## Getting started